TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ![union_example](img/union_example.png)

 Entry fields:
-- Output Variable Name - the name of the variable containing results of the merge.
+- Output Variable Name - the name of the variable containing results of the merge (replacing previously defined variables, in particular #input).
-- Output Expression - the value of this expression will be passed to the output branch.
-The output expression is defined separately for each input branch.
+- Output Expression - there is one expression for each of the input branches.
+When there is an incoming event from a particular input branch, the expression defined for that branch is evaluated and passed to the output branch.

 Please note, that the #input variable used in the Output expression field refers to the content of the respective incoming branch.

 ## UnionMemo
 ![union_memo_window](img/union_memo_window.png)

-Similarly to Union, UnionMemo node merges branches into one branch, events are emitted on every incoming event and event time is inherited from the incomming event.
+Similarly to Union, UnionMemo node merges branches into one branch, events are emitted on every incoming event and event time is inherited from the incoming event.

 There are however important differences in the way UnionMemo works:
 - events from the incoming branches are matched together based on some key value
-- data that arrived from any of the incoming branches will be memoized by the UnionMemo node for time duration defined in stateTimeout.
+- data that arrived from any of the incoming branches will be memorized by the UnionMemo node for time duration defined in stateTimeout.
 If new event arrives before stateTimeout, the stateTimeout timer is reset

 Example:
 ![union_memo_example](img/union_memo_example.png)

 UnionMemo merges multiple branches into one stream.
 For each incoming branch two parameters are configured:
 - key - it's value should be of type `String`, defines how elements from branches will be matched together
-- value - the value of this expression which will be put the field with name the same as branch id
+- value - the value of this expression will be put in the output variable with the name the same as branch id

 #input variable is no longer available downstream the UnionMemo, a new variable whose name is defined by "Output variable name' parameter will be present instead:
 ```$json